spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 You can append `%` and suffix the placeholder for this purpose, which makes the placeholder easier to recognize in a command.

-You can reference the used value resolver by its ID or the full qualified class name (FQCN), whereas the FQCN is preferred.
+You can reference the used value resolver by its ID or the fully qualified class name (FQCN), whereas the FQCN is preferred.

 {% endinfo_block %}